Generic name: bismuth subsalicylate [ BIZ-muth-sub-sa-LISS-i-late ]

 What other drugs will affect Pepto-Bismol?

 This list is not complete.
-Other drugs may interact with bismuth subsalicylate, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect Pepto-Bismol, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 - Pepto-Bismol - How long will your stool be dark for?